 2010-2020

-D. D. L. Chung, 2020, Thermal Interface Materials, in: Journal of Electronic Materials
+D. D. L. Chung, 2020, Thermal interface materials, in: Journal of Electronic Materials

 Lécuyer, 2020, Driving Semiconductor Innovation: Moore’s Law at Fairchild and Intel, in: Enterprise and Society